Background

 This tug toy is designed for long-lasting durability and is perfect for tug-of-war games with a growing puppy.

-Best Toys for Older Puppies: 12 Months and Beyond
+Best Toys for Older Pups: 12 Months and Up

-Once your puppy is over a year old, they’re considered an adult dog in terms of physical development.
-At this stage, your puppy is more settled, but they still need regular exercise, mental challenges, and toys that encourage play.
-The best toys for this age group are those that provide long-lasting entertainment, encourage bonding, and offer physical and mental stimulation.
+Once your puppy is over a year old, they’re pretty much an adult.
+They’re calmer, but they still need exercise, mental challenges, and toys to play with.
+The best toys are ones that keep them busy, encourage bonding, and get them moving and thinking.

 10. Durable Chew Toys